vincefn/pyvkfft/README.rst

 - ``pyopencl`` and the opencl libraries/development tools for the opencl backend
 - ``pycuda`` or ``cupy`` and CUDA developments tools (`nvcc`) for the cuda backend
 - ``numpy``
+- on Windows, this requires visual studio (c++ tools) and a cuda toolkit installation

 This package can be installed from source using ``python setup.py install`` or ``pip install .``.